Paddlepop25/codeinstitute-boardgame-store/README.md

 3. I made use of one library provided by Django; the [dango-countries](https://pypi.org/project/django-countries/) one and was excited to install it step by step by following the documentation.
 It was very rewarding to see it working in the checkout form
 4. I almost had a HEART ATTACK when my website suddenly stopped working on AWS and Heroku and I thought I had created an infinite loop somewhere.
 Thankfully, my website came back on after 15 minutes and I concluded this could be an AWS server issue.
 This is the error message:
 ![Heart Attack error message](https://raw.githubusercontent.com/Paddlepop25/codeinstitute-boardgame-store/master/static/images/readmes/heartattackerror.jpeg)
+4. Initially I displayed the 8 'best selling' games by filtering their specific names.
+I found that a `500 error` would be generated by changing on their names with the update game form.
+To overcome this, I instead introduced a boolean field 'homepage_display' in the Game model and made them `True` for these 8.
+There isn't any problem if someone changed the game names now or made more games `True` for this boolean field as I limited the display to specifically 8

 ## Credits